omgmog/omgmog.github.com/_posts/2016/cardboctober/2016-10-19-cardboctober-19.md

 controls.updateAlphaOffsetAngle( angle );
 ```

-I'll be creating a device to allow this method to be called from within an experience later in Cardboctober, and adding it as part of my `core.js` library.
+Tomorrow I'll look at creating a device to allow the `alphaOffsetAngle` to be easily set by the user.